This ONE tiny change could make breastfeeding easier for new mums and babies

 Help and support, from both her family and friends, as well as midwives and healthcare professionals, will matter greatly.

-However, according to a new study published this month in the Journal of Obstetric, Gynaecological and Neonatal Nursing, there is another small shift in how babies are cared for that can actually pay dividends when it comes to breastfeeding success rates.
+However, according to a study published in the Journal of Obstetric, Gynaecological and Neonatal Nursing, there is another small shift in how babies are cared for that can actually pay dividends when it comes to breastfeeding success rates.

 According to the US study, delaying a healthy newborn’s first bath for at least 12 hours after birth improves the likelihood of that baby being exclusively breastfed.